storesafe/cordova-sqlite-storage/README.md

 ## Known issues

-- db.executeSql() calls callback multiple times
-- issues with db.close() & sqlitePlugin.deleteDatabase()
-- using web workers is currently not supported and known to be broken on Android
+- Using web workers is currently not supported and known to be broken on Android.
+- Triggers are only supported for iOS, known to be broken on Android.
-- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android
+- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android.

 ## Other limitations

 - The db version, display name, and size parameter values are not supported and will be ignored.
 - The sqlite plugin will not work before the callback for the "deviceready" event has been fired, as described in **Usage**.
-- For iOS, iCloud backup is NOT optional and should be.
+- **GOING AWAY:** For iOS, iCloud backup is NOT optional and should be.
 - The Android version cannot work with more than 100 open db files due to its threading model.
 - Missing db creation callback

 ## Limited support (testing needed)

-- Multi-page apps on WP(8)
-- DB Triggers
+- DB Triggers (as described above - known to be broken for Android)

 ## Other versions